mattwong59/my-calculator/README.md

 # React-Calculator

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Help for this project was provided by https://www.youtube.com/watch?v=ZtU7Mhf9vN8.

 This is a fully functioning calculator that is able to perform all the simple operations.
 Every button is fully functional.